cult-of-coders/redis-oplog/README.md

 The channel to which redis will push is: `thread.$threadId`

-Note: Even if you use channel, making a change to an _id will still push to `messages:$id`
+Note: Even if you use channel, making a change to an _id will still push to `messages::$id`

 ### Namespacing